Report SADC - Fruits and Berries - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports in SADC

-In value terms, fruit and berry imports contracted slightly to $X in 2022.
-The total import value increased at an average annual rate of X% over the period from 2012 to 2022; however, the trend pattern remained consistent, with somewhat noticeable fluctuations in certain years.
-The most prominent rate of growth was recorded in 2021 when imports increased by X%.
-As a result, imports reached the peak of $X, and then dropped modestly in the following year.
+In value terms, fruit and berry imports reached $X in 2022.
+The total import value increased at an average annual rate of X% from 2012 to 2022; however, the trend pattern remained relatively stable, with somewhat noticeable fluctuations being recorded throughout the analyzed period.
+The pace of growth appeared the most rapid in 2021 when imports increased by X%.
+Over the period under review, imports attained the peak figure in 2022 and are expected to retain growth in the near future.

 Imports by Country